Exchange at CCA

 CCA’s International Exchange program provides an opportunity for students from CCA’s partnering institutions overseas to study fine arts, design, or architecture at CCA (on each campus).

 The exchange program is managed by International Student Affairs and Programs on the San Francisco campus.

 Students may apply to participate in the International Exchange program either in the fall or spring semester.
-Applicants to the program need to be in good standing at their respective universities, and must be proficient in their media, speak English fluently, and be independently motivated.
+Applicants need to be in good standing at their respective universities and must be proficient in their media, speak English fluently, and be independently motivated.

 Important Application Deadlines

 - April 1 for fall semester exchange

 First download the application.
 Once completed, return it to the International Student Affairs and Programs Office.

 Students who wish to study at CCA must be at least at the junior level (or equivalent) during their semester of exchange.
 Students also should be undergraduates working toward a degree.
 Students’ work and academic records will be reviewed and should display a level of quality and maturity.